[10 December 2013]

 Estimated Resupply Dates

-- West-Ward has sufentanil 50 mcg/mL 1 mL ampules on back order and the company cannot estimate a release date.
-Sufentanil 50 mcg/mL 5 mL ampules are on back order with an estimated release date of mid-May, 2013.1
+- Hospira has all sufentanil 50 mcg/mL presentations on back order and the company estimates a release date of December 2013 for the 2 mL ampules.
+Sufentanil 5 mL ampules and Novaplus 2 mL and 5 mL ampules are on back order with an estimated release date of March 2014.
+All other presentations are on back order and the company cannot estimate a release date.3

 Implications for Patient Care